BenSullivan-iOS/MVVMC-Weather-App/README.md

 This is an app developed in the MVVM-C architecture showcasing Swift 4's new Codable protocol and utilising Protocol Oriented Programming concepts throughout.

 The chosen architecture is designed to make the code highly readable, maintainable and reusable.
-All communication between objects is via protocols.
+All relevant communication between objects is via protocols.

 ## Build & Run